 In 2014, the most recent year for which data is available, there were 32 births per 1,000 females ages 15 to 19 in Chicago, more than a 62 percent drop from the 85.2 rate in 1999, officials said.

-Nationally, approximately 25 percent of U.S. girls become pregnant by age 20, which is much higher than in other industrialized nations, especially in among poor and minority teens.
+Nationally, about 25 percent of U.S. girls become pregnant by age 20, which is much higher than in other industrialized nations, especially in among poor and minority teens.

 The CHAT Program has provided sexual health education to more than 32,000 youths and screened more than 18,000 youths in high schools, colleges and community-based organizations, according to the city.